 Dr. Kara Lyons-Pardue’s work is entitled, “A Later Ending Reclaims Mark’s Faithful Women.”
 Her research looks at what the author of the so-called “Longer Ending” of the Gospel of Mark (16:9-20) brings in the conclusion to the Gospel, which highlights themes and narrative trajectories that are already at work in the undisputed text (Mark 1;1-16:8).
 She argues, that by redeeming the faithfulness of Mary Magdalene and extending, for a time, the unfaithfulness of the Eleven male disciples (16:11, 13-14), the second-century author plays with audience expectations and highlights the call for all followers to go and tell, just as Mary did.
 Dr. Lyons-Pardue is an assistant professor of New Testament at Point Loma Nazarene University.
 Learn more about Dr. Lyons-Pardue and her work here.

 Bettina Tate Pedersen

-Dr. Bettina Tate Pedersen’s work is entitled, “The Redemptive Possibility Offered by the Convergence of Feminism and Christian Faith.”
+Dr. Bettina Tate Pedersen’s work is entitled, “Why Feminism Still Matters.”
 Her research seeks create a book that will combine personal narrative and scholarly research to articulate the redemptive possibility the convergence of feminism and Christian faith offers.
 Dr. Pedersen is a professor of literature at Point Loma Nazarene University.
 Learn more about Dr. Pedersen and her work here.